 Folate vs folic acidFolic acid is the manmade version of folate – also known as vitamin B9.1 You may see folate and folic acid used interchangeably.
 Don’t worry, they do the same thing!

 What is folic acid used for and what does it do?Folate / folic acid is a water-soluble vitamin used by the body to help form red blood cells, to support your immune system, and is essential for a baby’s healthy development during pregnancy.2

-Folic acid is not found naturally in foods, but is added to some fortified products.
+Folic acid is not found naturally in foods but is added to some fortified products.

-Folate, however, is found in a range of foods including liver, green leafy vegetables, and some beans and pulses.3

-If you’re lacking in folate, you could develop a type of anaemia,4 while a folate deficiency in pregnancy can lead to conditions like spina bifida in unborn babies.5
+Folate, however, is naturally occurring and found in a range of foods including liver, green leafy vegetables, and some beans and pulses.3If you’re lacking in folate, you could develop a type of anaemia,4 while a folate deficiency in pregnancy can lead to conditions like spina bifida in unborn babies.5

 Folic acid is available as a single supplement, or as part of a multivitamin.